Eighonet/REIGNNv1/README.md

 # Model running

-To test MELL, you can run a following command.
+You can run a following command to test REIGNN

 ```
 python main.py